amazon-braket/amazon-braket-examples/examples/error_mitigation/on_mitiq/README.md

     ...
 ```

+>[!WARNING]
-Finally, do not put Mitiq as a top-level import in any testing file - this will fail the main testing environment.
+> Do not put Mitiq as a top-level import in any testing file - this will fail the main testing environment.